 Tax Liens for unpaid back taxes can be pretty scary.
-If you have received a notice then it is probably best to speak to an attorney about how to handle your Tax Liens.
-There are several ways to deal with Tax Liens – Bankruptcy being only one of them.
+If you have received a notice of Federal Tax Lien, then you may want to speak to an attorney about how to handle your Tax Liens.
+Chapter 13 Bankruptcy offers one solution.

-As mentioned, things get very tricky when dealing with federal tax liens.
-The main problem is that this type of IRS debt is technically secured debt.
 By operation of law, the IRS has a lien on all property of the debtor whenever a tax liability is created, the government makes a demand for payment, and you don’t pay.
-The IRS has only one exemption, and that is household furnishings – other than that, the IRS can grab anything you have.
 The lien exists regardless if the IRS files a Notice of Federal Tax Lien – however, to “perfect” that lien against certain types of assets (i.e. real estate) the IRS must file a Notice of Federal Tax Lien.
 All the notice does is put the IRS in 1st place over certain creditors, but the lien exists and is created by statute.